romalev/consul-cluster-manager/README.md

 **Project status**
 -
 Project is still being under POC.
-Some TCK tests keep failing.
-Using it is under your own risk.
+Vert.x core TCK is passing.
 Your feedback would be greatly appreciated.

 **Motivation**
 -